DataDog/hiring-engineers/answers.md

 ![MongoDB Status](/images/img12.png)

-I added a **MongoDB Dashboard** by going to the **Dashboard** menu and installing it from there and since it's already integrated I was able to see the mongoDB metrics on the dashboard.
+I added a **MongoDB Dashboard** by going to the **Dashboard** menu and installing it from there. since it's already integrated I was able to see the mongoDB metrics on the dashboard.

 ![MongoDB Dashboard](/images/img8.png)